open-edge-platform/app-orch-catalog/docs/architecture.md

 ## Multi-tenancy
 The Application Catalog is designed to support multi-tenancy, allowing multiple tenants to coexist within the same instance of the service.
 Each tenant has its own isolated environment, ensuring that data and resources are not shared between tenants.
+For more information, see the [Multi-tenancy] document.

 ## Authentication and Authorization
 The details of the Authentication and Authorization implementation are described in the [Authorization] document.